 - What is the Morning After Pill?

-- How Does the it Prevent Pregnancy?
+- How Does it Prevent Pregnancy?

-- What Are the Benefits?
+- What are the Benefits?

-- What Are the Disadvantages?
+- What are the Disadvantages?

 - How Effective is it?

-- How Do I Use the pill?
+- How do I Use the Morning After Pill?

 - Tips for Using the Pill